BigPolarBear1/factorization/README.md

 UPDATE: EUHM HOLY FUCK I JUST DISCOVERED SOMETHING..
 IF WE TAKE THE POLY PROD OF G(X) AND H(X) ..
 THEN THE DISCRIMINANT IS ALSO SQUARE..
 NOW IF THE DISCRIMINANT OF F(X) IS ALSO SQUARE>>> THEN WE GOT IT... kind of sounds obvious but I also know what this implies.....
 OOOOOH SHIT.

+It turned out to be so simple...
+GOD DAMN.
+I still have a full week until Iceland.. this shouldnt take more then a weekend max to finish.
+Time to push the final domino.
+I guess people knew this was coming, could have just asked me to hold back disclosure.
+Guess it's the times we live in.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>